Crispy Black Bean Tacos

 One of the joys of cooking is making a recipe your own.
 These tacos are a great starting point for some simple changes:

-• Cheese: If pepper jack is too spicy or not available, use Monterey Jack, cheddar, or even a blend of Mexican cheeses.
+Cheese: If pepper jack is too spicy or not available, use Monterey Jack, cheddar, or even a blend of Mexican cheeses.
 A little cotija sprinkled on top after baking is also quite good.

-• Spice Level: To make them spicier, add a pinch of cayenne pepper to the bean mixture.
+Spice Level: To make them spicier, add a pinch of cayenne pepper to the bean mixture.
 For milder tacos, just stick to the cumin and chili powder, or use a mild cheddar cheese.

-• Tortillas: While corn tortillas give that authentic texture, you could try small flour tortillas if that is what you have on hand.
+Tortillas: While corn tortillas give that authentic texture, you could try small flour tortillas if that is what you have on hand.
 Just know the crispiness will be slightly different.

-• Protein Boost: If you want to add more protein, a little cooked, shredded chicken mixed into the beans would work.
+Protein Boost: If you want to add more protein, a little cooked, shredded chicken mixed into the beans would work.
 Or even some finely crumbled and seasoned tofu.

-Storage & Make-Ahead
+Storage & Make-Ahead Crispy Black Bean Tacos

 You can prepare the black bean filling ahead of time.
 Store it in an airtight container in the refrigerator for up to 3 days.
 When you are ready to make the tacos, just warm the filling slightly before assembling.
+If you enjoy preparing components in advance, you might also find these One-Pan Greek Vegetables to be a helpful addition to your weekly rotation.

 The assembled and baked tacos are best eaten fresh for maximum crispiness.
 However, if you have leftovers, store them in an airtight container in the refrigerator for up to 2 days.
-To reheat, place them on a baking sheet in a 350ยฐF (175ยฐC) oven for about 10-15 minutes, or until heated through and crisp again.
+To reheat, place them on a baking sheet in a 350°F (175°C) oven for about 10-15 minutes, or until heated through and crisp again.
 They will not be quite as crisp as fresh, but still good.

 Modern infographic for crispy black bean tacos recipe, featuring plated tacos, ingredients, and step-by-step instructions.
 9:16.